aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 The nested blocks all have the same arguments.

 - `statements` (Required) A string containing one or many SnowSQL statements separated by semicolons.
 - `number_of_statements` (Optional) The number of SnowSQL statements.
 This can help reduce the risk of SQL injection attacks.
+Defaults to `null`.

 ## Attribute Reference